 Transverse cracks always appear near the edge of the slab and at its surface.
-The mesoscopic cell is chosen in this zone, perpendicular to the oscillation marks if we want to study their influence (sections 2 and 3 on Fig. 3a).
+So, the mesoscopic cell is chosen in this zone, perpendicular to the oscillation marks if we want to study their influence (sections 2 and 3 on Figure 8).
 The mesoscopic cell is surrounded by a transition zone which allows the transfer of data from the macroscopic model.
-It is important to follow the whole process as we use elasto-visco-plastic constitutive laws.
-The history of displacements known thanks to the macroscopic simulation is imposed on each node of the boundary of the transition zone as shown on Figure 3b.
+It is important to follow the whole continuous casting process as we use elasto-visco-plastic constitutive laws.
+The history of displacements known thanks to the macroscopic simulation described in the previous section can be imposed on each node of the boundary of the transition zone as shown on Figure 9.
 With these boundary conditions, the crack is free to initiate in the mesosopic cell.
+At each time step, the temperature of each node is fixed according to the results of the macroscopic simulation and no thermal exchange is computed at this scale.
+Indeed, all the thermal problem has already been treated in the macroscopic model.